TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 </div>

-**Description of the Etiquette skill:** Etiquette is the art of knowing and applying the proper social customs, protocols, and behaviors in various situations to interact gracefully with individuals from different backgrounds.
+##### Description of the Etiquette skill

+Etiquette is the art of knowing and applying the proper social customs, protocols, and behaviors in various situations to interact gracefully with individuals from different backgrounds.
 It involves understanding the appropriate ways to communicate, behave, and show respect to others, ensuring smooth interactions and fostering positive relationships.

+##### Examples of Etiquette from Fiction

+In the classic novel "Pride and Prejudice" by Jane Austen, Elizabeth Bennet demonstrates a nuanced understanding of Etiquette, especially given the social constraints and expectations of her time.
+While she is not afraid to challenge societal norms, Elizabeth knows how to navigate various social situations gracefully, understanding when to adhere to protocol and when it's acceptable to bend the rules.
+Her skill in Etiquette is evident in her interactions with a range of characters, from the haughty Lady Catherine de Bourgh to the charming but deceitful George Wickham, and of course, the enigmatic Mr. Darcy.

+One memorable scene that showcases Elizabeth's grasp of Etiquette occurs during her visit to Rosings, the grand estate of Lady Catherine.
+Despite Lady Catherine's attempts to belittle her and assert her own superiority, Elizabeth manages to hold her own, responding with just the right blend of deference and assertiveness.
+She adheres to the social customs of the time, yet does so in a way that maintains her self-respect and dignity, impressing even Mr. Darcy in the process.

+In a TTRPG setting, a character with a high level of skill in Etiquette could be invaluable for navigating complex social landscapes.
+Imagine the party is invited to a royal ball where they must secure an alliance with a foreign power.
+A character skilled in Etiquette could guide the group through the intricacies of courtly behavior, from the proper way to address nobility to the subtle art of diplomatic conversation, thereby increasing the chances of a successful negotiation.

+Elizabeth Bennet's mastery of Etiquette is not just about following rules; it's about understanding the nuances of human interaction within the context of her society.
+Her ability to read the room, so to speak, allows her to adapt her behavior according to the situation, whether she's challenging social norms or adhering to them.
+This skill enables her to navigate a rigid social hierarchy without compromising her own values, making her one of the most enduring and relatable characters in literary history.

-**Specializations for the Etiquette skill:**
+##### Specializations for the Etiquette skill

 1. Dining Etiquette
 2. Business Etiquette